mevdschee/php-crud-api/README.md

 ## Configuration

-Edit the following lines in the bottom of the file "api.php":
+Edit the following lines in the bottom of the file "`api.php`":

     $config = new Config([
         'username' => 'xxx',